RaspAP/raspap-docs/docs/net-devices.md

 Values entered here are stored in the file `/etc/wvdial.conf`.
 This configuration file contains the basic configuration needed to unlock the SIM card and connect to the network.
 This has been tested with a Huawei E1550.
 If your device requires different AT-commands, you will need to manually change this configuration.

-For a correctly connected modem, the connection mode, signal quality and network provider will be displayed on the dashboard.
+When a connected modem is attached, the connection mode, signal quality and network provider will be displayed on the dashboard.

 ![image](https://user-images.githubusercontent.com/33725910/115954368-ec63c580-a4f0-11eb-8f4b-3a8830ee1d35.png){: style="width:450px"}